 Transparency of the Regulatory System

 President Yoon has pursued reforms to simplify regulations and align the regulatory regime with global standards, and the ROK has made progress in improving transparency and predictability, with ministries and regulatory agencies developing and publicizing forward-looking regulatory plans and giving prior notice for new rules and regulations impacting businesses.
-The foreign business community continues to face numerous rules and regulations unique to the ROK.
-National Assembly legislation on environmental protection or the promotion of SMEs, while broadly targeting big businesses, has created new trade barriers that disadvantage foreign companies.
+The foreign business community, however, continues to face numerous rules and regulations unique to the ROK.
+National Assembly legislation on environmental protection or the promotion of SMEs, while broadly targeting big businesses, has created trade barriers that disadvantage foreign companies.
 Also, some laws and regulations lack sufficient detail and are subject to differing interpretations by government regulatory officials.
 In other cases, ministries issue non-legally binding guidelines on implementation of regulations, yet these become the bases for legal decisions in ROK courts.
 Regulatory authorities also issue oral or internal guidelines or other legally-enforceable dictates that prove burdensome for foreign firms.
-Intermittent ROK government deregulation plans to eliminate oral guidelines or impose the same level of regulatory review as written regulations have not led to concrete changes.
+Intermittent ROK government deregulation plans to eliminate oral guidelines or impose the same level of regulatory review, as written regulations have not led to concrete changes.
 Despite KORUS FTA provisions designed to address transparency issues, they remain persistent and prominent.

 The ROK government publishes Korean language text of draft acts and regulations, accompanied by executive summaries, on the websites and relevant ministries and the National Assembly.
 The Korean Law Information Center provides English translations of promulgated laws.
 Draft regulations are generally open for a 40-day comment period.
-Comments are not made public, and firms may struggle to translate complex documentation, analyze, and respond adequately before the expiration of this period.
+Comments are not made public.
 After the comment period, the Ministry of Government Legislation reviews the laws and regulations to ensure they conform to the constitution and monitors government adherence to the Regulation on Legislative Process.
-While the Regulatory Reform Committee (RRC), co-chaired by the Prime Minister and a non-government sector representative, reviews all laws and regulations to minimize government intervention in the economy and to abolish all economic regulations that fall short of international standards or hamper national competitiveness.
+The Regulatory Reform Committee (RRC), co-chaired by the Prime Minister and a non-government sector representative, reviews all laws and regulations to minimize government intervention in the economy and to abolish all economic regulations that fall short of international standards or hamper national competitiveness.
 The Office for Government Policy Coordination annually conducts an evaluation on regulatory improvements and compliance with RRC recommendations.
 The Korea Development Institute and the Korea Institute of Public Administration provide cost-benefit analysis support, guidance, and training relating to regulatory policy.

-The ROK government has taken major steps to promote the environmental, social, and governance (ESG) practices of companies in the past year with the goal to require ESG disclosure for all listed companies with total assets valued at 2 trillion won (about $1.7billion) or more by 2025, and all listed companies by 2030.
+The ROK government has taken major steps to promote the environmental, social, and governance (ESG) practices of companies in the past year with the goal of requiring ESG disclosure for all listed companies with total assets valued at 2 trillion won (about $1.7 billion) or more by 2025, and all listed companies by 2030.
 In January 2023, the Financial Supervisory Service (FSS) introduced a new guideline designed to apply consistent standards for comparing ESG evaluations by rating agencies.
 The guideline reflects the International Organization of Securities Commission recommendations for strengthening ESG metrics.
 The Korea Exchange operates an ESG information platform for listed companies ( http://esg.krx.co.kr/ ).
-Korea’s National Pension Service also plans to invest half of its assets into ESG companies by the end of 2022.

 The ROK government enforces regulations through penalties (fines, enforcing corrective measures, or criminal charges) in the case of violations of the law.
 The government’s enforcement actions can be challenged through an appeal process or administrative litigation.
-The CEOs of local branches can be held legally responsible for all actions of their company and at times have been arrested, charged for company infractions, and placed under travel bans while awaiting or undergoing court procedures.
+The CEOs of local branches can be held legally responsible for all actions of their companies and at times have been arrested, charged for company infractions, and placed under repeated travel bans while awaiting or undergoing court procedures.
 Foreign CEOs have cited this as a significant burden to their business operations in Korea.
-For large companies with over 5 trillion won of local assets (about $4.2 billion), the ROK Government may designate a single person or entity (for example, the largest subsidiary) to be subject to additional regulatory scrutiny and potential liability for company actions.
+For large companies with over 5 trillion won of local assets (about $4.2 billion), the ROK government can designate a single person or entity (for example, the largest subsidiary) subject to enhanced regulatory scrutiny.
 Industry contacts have indicated the Korea Fair Trade Commission (KFTC) is considering making such designations for foreigners or entities based outside of the ROK.

 The ROK’s public finances and debt obligations are generally transparent, with the exception of state-owned enterprise debt.